 ASU at the West campus as an Independent State University

-However, Phoenix State University follows Portland State University and San Diego State University as a public university whose city-named title advertises its metropolitan area.
+PSU follows Boise State University, Portland State University, San Francisco State University, San Jose State University, San Diego State University, and Cleveland State University as a public university whose city-named title advertises its surrounding metropolitan area (Phoenix).

 IMPORTANT: Click here to view the proposed initial degree program list for UNT at Dallas.